MmedaraU/Travelzo-Sign-Up-Form/README.md

 It was nice finally getting to work on something especially while I'm still in school.
 I'm happy I didn't forget so much.

 ### Challenges Faced
-It was a bit challenging figuring out how to get the images into the form inputs and formatting the text in the form inputs.
+It was a bit challenging figuring out how to get the images into the form inputs, formatting the text in the form inputs and combining the background image and the gradient.